royaltm/spectrusty-tutorial/step5.md

 }
 ```

-The `reset_request` property works similar to `nmi_request`.
+The `reset_request` property works similarly to `nmi_request`.

-We'll define a specialized [Ula128] with an implementation of AY-3-8910 PSG connected to the keypad via its IOA port.
+[Ula128] provides a chipset implementation for ZX Spectrum 128k models.
+But we also need an emulator of [AY-3-8910 PSG][peripherals::ay] connected to the keypad via its IOA port.
+As you already know, we can "plug" it in as a static [bus device][serial128].
+Let's create a new type `Ula128AyKeypad<D>`, for convenience.
+It will be used as our 128k chipset type:

 ```rust
 // a specialized AY-3-8910 bus device with a keypad